NickCrew/blog/content/pages/lab.md

 My central source for Movies, Music and TV Shows!
 My QNAP mentioned earlier stores all of my media and the Plex server mounts it as an NFS share.
 I primarily use Plex to watch movies and TV shows.
 My (extensive) music library is loaded into my Plex library but I typically choose to play my music through iTunes.
 Plex is free and offers a fantastic UI and organization.
 It will transcode virtually any format, though I try to avoid the need for on-the-fly transcode due to the CPU load.
 You can share your Plex library with friends and family as if you were your own mini-Netflix service.

 And there you have it.
-The basics of my home lab, a place I spend a great deal of time and will hopefully be writing many more posts about in the future!
+The basics of my home lab, a place I spend a great deal of time and will hopefully be writing many more blog about in the future!
 I am currently a bit space and power-consumption constrained so most of my expansion from this point will be into AWS resources, which I will document all the same.
 I eagerly await the day I can install a 24U+ server rack at home, but for now the Lenovo is serving admirably, I plan smartly to maximize resources and AWS credits are plentiful for students!